kunalkathuria/SVXplorer/README.md

 > input.bam
 ```

-In addition, a name-sorted file containing *all* fragments that align discordantly (if unsure, simply uncomment the lines in ./run_sv_caller.sh and provide a dummy input to -z dummy_disc_file) and a name-sorted split-reads BAM file (uncomment the lines in run_RD_SR.sh if unavailable and have the indicated LUMPY SR script handy) should also be available for required input.
+In addition, a name-sorted file containing *all* fragments that align discordantly (if unsure, simply uncomment the lines in ./varsecer and provide a dummy input to -z dummy_disc_file) and a name-sorted split-reads BAM file (uncomment the lines in run_RD_SR.sh if unavailable and have the indicated LUMPY SR script handy) should also be available for required input.
 If using CNV (read-depth) signal as input, set the RDS flag (-m) to 1 and provide a space or tab-delimited file in the format (chr start stop copy-number) as input (-x).
 The script run_cnv.filters.sh is provided for this purpose assuming CNVNATOR installed.
 Only the first 4 columns are required.
+If one does not wish to use third party CNV calls to call DE NOVO variants, but only to support existing ones, simply use -F 0 when running VARSECer.

-All VARSECer command line options are accessed via (./run_sv_caller.sh or ./run_sv_caller.sh -h)
+All VARSECer command line options are accessed via (./varsecer or ./varsecer -h)

 ### RESULTS

 Six bedpe files are created in the standard 6-column format (chr1, start, stop, chr2, start, stop) except for insertions.bedpe which is in the standard (chr_source, start, stop, chr_insert, start, end) non-tandem duplication (NTD) format.
 The kind of NTD (cut,copy,inverted cut etc.) is identified in the last column as indicated above.
-1 vcf file is also created containing all variants together.
+1 vcf file (All_SVs.vcf) is also created containing all variants together.

-These files are stored in the sv_caller/results/text directory.
+These files are stored in the VARSECer/results/text directory.
 Intermediate bedpe files using only PE (PE and SR) mappings are stored in the above directory as well in a folder titled 'pe_results' (sr_results).
 These results may give better results against "truth sets" if the truth set's breakpoint precision is questionable.

 ### NOTES